fntlnz/fntlnz.wtf/content/post/godebugging.md

 |/usr/lib/systemd/systemd-coredump %P %u %g %s %t %c %e
 ```

-In my case it is using the *systemd-coredump* program to write files, and I get
+In my case it is using the `systemd-coredump` program to write files, and I get
-lz4 compressed files like this
+lz4 compressed files like this:

 ```bash
 /var/lib/systemd/coredump/core.godebugging.1000.a0b55b870a3f443696cf7cb874d7f27b.32124.1515962062000000.lz4
 ```

-&nbsp;

 # Production just got hot